Spacewalk activities continue after Shane Kimbrough troubleshoots spacesuit

-Category: Space Hits: 1NASA astronaut Shane Kimbrough photographed during a spacewalk in January 2017.
+Category: Space Hits: 13NASA astronaut Shane Kimbrough photographed during a spacewalk in January 2017.

 About three hours into today’s spacewalk, NASA astronaut Shane Kimbrough made his way back to the Quest airlock at the International Space Station to reconnect his spacesuit to an umbilical connection and restarted it.
 The reset corrected the issues with his spacesuit’s display and controls module that provides him information about the status of his spacesuit.